wesauis/research/graphql/catstronaut/LIFT-OFF-PART1.md

 ### Client

-the apollo client even caches the request, what is insanelly cool (and usefull)
+The apollo client even caches the request, what is insanelly cool (and usefull)

-to instanciate the client use
+To instanciate the client use

 ```js
 const client = ApolloClient({